yugabyte/yugabyte-db/docs/content/index.md

 YugaByte can be used to model multiple different data workloads such as Flexible schema, Time-series, Key-value.
 The first 2 models are best built using CQL while the last one lends itself to the Redis command library.

 ### 5. Multi-cloud
-YugaByte is inspired by Google Spanner from an architectural standpoint but instead of using proprietary infrastructure (such as TrueTime) that Spanner uses, YugaByte is built to run on commodity infrastructure.
+YugaByte is inspired by [Google Cloud Spanner](https://cloud.google.com/spanner/) from an architectural standpoint but instead of using proprietary infrastructure (such as TrueTime) that Spanner uses, YugaByte is built to run on commodity infrastructure.
 In other words, there is no cloud lock-in with YugaByte and it can be run on any of the public clouds or an on-premises/private datacenter.

 ## Key benefits

 ### Cloud native technical operations

-- **Simple scalability**: Linear, fast & reliable scalability from 1 to 1000s nodes with automatic sharding and rebalancing
+- **Simple scalability**: Linear, fast & reliable scalability from 1 to 1000s nodes with automatic sharding and re-balancing
 - **Zero downtime and zero data loss operations**: Highly available under any unplanned infrastructure failure or any planned software/hardware upgrade
 - **Multi-datacenter deployments simplified**: 1-click geo-redundant deployments across multiple availability zones & regions on public/private/hybrid clouds as well as across multiple on-premises data centers
 - **Online cross-cloud mobility**: move across cloud infrastructure providers without any lock-in